-- 2.1 The revised Local Development Scheme (LDS), adopted by the Council in June 2012, sets out approximate timetables for the production of planning policy documents.
-Progress against the LDS, including the stage reached by March 2013 and the reason for any delay, is set out below. - 2.2 The following Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs) are listed:
+2.1 The revised Local Development Scheme (LDS), adopted by the Council in June 2012, sets out approximate timetables for the production of planning policy documents.
+Progress against the LDS, including the stage reached by March 2015 and the reason for any delay, is set out below.

-Development Delivery DPD was undertaken in 2013/14).
+2.2 The following Development Plan Documents (DPDs) and Supplementary Planning Documents (SPDs) are listed:

-- Site Allocations and Development Management DPD The Issues and Options Consultation (the 'Have your say' consultation) took place between July and September 2012 in accordance with the above timetable.
+• Site Allocations and Development Management DPD

+The Issues and Options Consultation (the 'Have your say' consultation) took place between July and September 2012 in accordance with the LDS timetable.
 Unfortunately there was then considerable delay whilst the significant number of responses were analysed and responded to.
-In March 2013 that analysis was still ongoing.
-(Consultation on the renamed Draft) - Sustainable Transport SPD - The draft SPD was approved by the Council's Executive on 2 October 2012 for public consultation.
-Formal public consultation followed in accordance with the Regulations, for a period exceeding the four weeks, and ending on 7 December 2012.
-The final Sustainable Transport SPD was adopted in March 2013. - Sustainable Construction and Decentralised Energy SPD Work on this document had not commenced by March 2013 as awaiting outcome of Government consultation on approach to allowable solutions.
-(No further progress has been made since this time and the Council now also awaits the outcome of the Housing Standards Review).
+Consultation on the re-named draft Development Delivery DPD was undertaken between December 2013 and February 2014.
+Unfortunately there was again delays whilst the consultation responses were analysed and responded to and whilst the evidence base was updated.
+The publication stage will take place after the period of purdah that runs up to the 2015 elections.

+Sustainable Transport SPD

+The Sustainable Transport SPD was adopted in March 2013.

+• Sustainable Construction and Decentralised Energy SPD

+Work on this document had not commenced by March 2015;The Government's announcements on the approach to allowable solutions and the outcome of the Housing Standards Review will be considered and the necessity for this SPD re-assessed.

-Developer Contributions/Infrastructure Delivery SPD
+• Developer Contributions/Infrastructure Delivery SPD

-There was some delay in producing the Developer Contributions/ Infrastructure Delivery SPD whilst the Council prepared the evidence base for the Community Infrastructure Levy (CIL).
-As at March 2013 work on CIL was ongoing.
-(The re-named Planning Obligations SPD has since been adopted in April 2014).
+There was some delay in producing the Developer Contributions/ Infrastructure Delivery SPD whilst the Council brought forward and finally adopted the Community Infrastructure Levy (CIL) in December 2013.
+Work on the re-named Planning Obligations SPD was complete by March 2014 (and was adopted in April 2014).

-Affordable Housing SPD
+• Affordable Housing SPD